HCPSS/schoolsites-help/_posts/2014-07-15-uploading-files.md

 This topic explores how to upload a PDF file and link to it on your site.
 [Replacing files]() is a separate topic, along with [adding links to external sites](/schoolsites-help/2014/07/15/adding-links/) such as sign-up genius.

+## Think about it

+To make the work less cumbersome on school site managers it's suggested that you try and link to the hcpss.org files as much as possible.

+For instance, on [this page](http://www.hcpss.org/about-us/forms/) there are commonly requested forms for field trips, medications, and absences.
+On [this page](http://www.hcpss.org/parents/) you can find the child abuse training materials for parent chaperones.

+If you link to an hcpss.org hosted file, then whenever that file is updated you will not have to worry about re-uploading the new version.
+We maintain the content so you won't have to.

 ## File Naming

-Naming files is an important aspect of effective file management.
+When you are uploading your own files, naming them is an important aspect of effective file management.
 Replacing files is much easier when you've given them "cleaner" file names.

 **Don't do this:** "School Supply list 2014-15.pdf"